frankNiessen/ASE_VASP_automation/README.md

 *job.py 2 16*

 If you want to run **VASP** in a parallel environment, you will have to set the **ASE** environment variable *ASE_VASP_COMMAND* to *"mpirun vasp_std"*.

+## Contribute
+If you find any errors, feel free to submit a pull request or to adress them in the "Issues" tab.
+If you want to contribute to this code, please get into contact with me.
+Also feel tree to fork the code and develop your own alterations.